Naze Tower

 The Hanoverian tower, more commonly known as the Naze Tower, is situated at the start of the open area of the Naze.
 It was a navigational tower, constructed to assist ships on this otherwise fairly feature-less coast.
 Visitors can climb the 111-step spiral staircase to the top of the 86 ft tower for a 360 degree view of the beach and countryside.

-The Naze Tower features a museum with exhibits about the tower, the ecology and geology of the Naze, and the coastal erosion problem.
-The tower also features a private art gallery on six floors with changing exhibits several times a year, and a tea room.
-The tower is privately owned.
+The privately owned tower is Grade II* listed building, and features a museum with exhibits about the tower, the ecology and geology of the Naze, and the coastal erosion problem.
+It also houses a private art gallery on six floors with changing exhibits several times a year, and a tea room.